yurineves92/users-comments-api/README.md

 ## Application features

 - Authentication and authorization (Users)
-- List, create, update e delete commments for your user.
+- List, create, update e delete commment for your user.
 (Comments)
+- Using sanctum for authentication for SPAs.

 ## Running tests